FCA Pricing Practices and the New Consumer Duty

 For health products, we normally underwrite customers only once at the start of their policy.
 Generally, the more recently a customer was underwritten the less likely they are to claim.
 Plus, some customers may have long-running conditions – such as cancer – where we may fund treatment for many years.
 Because of this, we think it’s reasonable to reflect this in the price we charge.
 This means premiums may go up at renewal.

-That’s why we believe it would be inappropriate to adopt the same approach as for home and motor insurance.
+This is why we believe it would be inappropriate to adopt the same approach as for home and motor insurance.
 However, you can be sure we’ll take every care to make sure both new and existing customers receive good value.